Chainsaw and Skidder Operators

 Demand for trees

 The primary sources of demand for trees are the wood product manufacturing and paper manufacturing industries.
 The paper manufacturing industry has lost a great deal of ground in recent years, both with respect to international competition and because of dropping demand for newsprint, particularly in the United States.
-In the other hand, demand for of other types of paper increased significantly over the same period.
+In the other hand, demand for of other types of paper remained fairly stable over the same period, performance that can't counterbalance the consequences of the decline in newsprint.
 Another, more recent trend is the increasing demand for paper in developing countries, especially China and India.
 Although it may be early to draw conclusions about the sustainability and scope of the increase, the fact that paper consumption in these countries is still much lower than in industrialized nations means this may be a promising market.
-Given the uncertainty about changes in these trends, we anticipate that demand for wood products from this industry will drop only very slightly in the coming years, at a much slower rate than in past years.
+Given that the future outlook looks only a little brighter, we anticipate that demand for wood products from this industry will drop slightly in the coming years, at a much slower rate than in previous years.

 The wood manufacturing industry benefited greatly from the growth in exports to the United States during the 1990s and was able to sustain and actually increase production until 2004 because of the strength of the residential construction sector in Quebec.
-From 2004 to 2010, the bottom fell out of the actual value (after inflation) of exports (close to 70% decrease) and domestic sales dropped by more than 25%, for a close to 50 % decrease in the combined value of all shipments.
-Given that output is very low in historical terms, and that economic recovery is expected in Quebec and the United States, the value of shipments should start to increase slightly in the next few years.
+From 2004 to 2011, the bottom fell out of the actual value (after inflation) of exports (close to 70% decrease) and domestic sales dropped by more than 35%, for a close to 50 % decrease in the combined value of all shipments.
+The situation has however recovered between 2011 and 2014, the real value of shipments rose close to 30%, mainly due to the increase in the value of exports to the United States (up more than 65%).
+As this recent trend is likely to continue, the value of shipments is expected to continue to increase over the coming years.